amihaiemil/amihaiemil.github.io/_posts/2020-04-15-the-fdd-methodology.md

 you should start by adding proprietary configuration files so your project will not even deploy (let alone run) on a different platform than the one your company is paying a licence for.

 Moreover, said configuration files should be as cryptic as possible so nobody can mess with them and ruin your application.
-Ideally, you also have no idea what those files are doing, you just copied them from an older project.
+Ideally, you also have no clue what those files are doing, you just copied them from an older project.

 # Dependencies